-- (a) if the person works full time and exclusively on the action during the full year: up to EUR 8 000; - (b) if the person works exclusively on the action but not full-time or not for the full year: up to the corresponding pro-rata amount of EUR 8 000, or - (c) if the person does not work exclusively on the action: up to a pro-rata amount calculated as follows:
+- (b) if the person works exclusively on the action but not full-time or not for the full year: up to the corresponding pro-rata amount of EUR 8 000, or - (c) if the person does not work exclusively on the action: up to a pro-rata amount calculated as follows:

-'''
+{EUR 8 000

+divided by

-{{EUR 8 000 divided by the number of annual productive hours (see below)}, multiplied by the number of hours that the person has worked on the action during the year}.
+the number of annual productive hours (see below)},

+the number of hours that the person has worked on the action during the year }.
-'''

-- A.2 The costs for natural persons working under a direct contract with the beneficiary other than an employment contract are eligible personnel costs, if: - (a) the person works under the beneficiary's instructions and, unless otherwise agreed with the beneficiary, on the beneficiary's premises; - (b) the result of the work carried out belongs to the beneficiary, and
+A.2 The costs for natural persons working under a direct contract with the beneficiary other than an employment contract are eligible personnel costs, if:

+- (a) the person works under conditions similar to those of an employee (in particular regarding the way the work is organised, the tasks that are performed and the premises where they are performed); - (b) the result of the work carried out belongs to the beneficiary (unless exceptionally agreed otherwise), and - (c) the costs are not significantly different from those for personnel performing similar tasks under an employment contract with the beneficiary.